Ian Worthington

 Persuasion: Greek Rhetoric in Action (Routledge: 1994)

+He is currently writing a monograph on Roxane, wife of Alexander the Great (for OUP in its 'Women in Antiquity' series).
 Since 2003 he has been Editor-in-Chief of the major international research project Brill's New Jacoby (BNJ), which has published so far the fragments with critical commentaries of c.
-900 ancient historians (nearly 7,000,000 words!), involving a team of over 170 scholars in 19 countries.
+900 ancient historians (over 8,000,000 words!), involving a team of over 180 scholars in 24 countries.

-In addition to many conference papers worldwide, he has given invited talks and keynote addresses win Australia, America, Canada, the UK, several European countries, Brazil, and Japan, as well as national and radio and TV interviews and podcasts, founded the Orality and Literacy in Ancient Greece conference series, appeared in the 2011 BBC TV series Ancient Worlds, and has a ‘Great Courses’ DVD and CD titled The Long Shadow of the Ancient Greek World, released in 2008.
+In addition to many conference papers worldwide, he has given invited talks and keynote addresses in Australia, America, Canada, the UK, several European countries, Brazil, and Japan, as well as national and radio and TV interviews and podcasts, founded the Orality and Literacy in Ancient Greece conference series, appeared in the 2011 BBC TV series Ancient Worlds, and has a ‘Great Courses’ DVD and CD titled The Long Shadow of the Ancient Greek World, released in 2008.

-In 2019 he was elected a Fellow of the Royal Historical Society (London) and in 2020 he was elected a Fellow of the Society of Antiquaries (London)
+In 2019 he was elected a Fellow of the Royal Historical Society (London) and in 2020 he was elected a Fellow of the Society of Antiquaries (London).

 Also in 2019, he and Assoc.
 Prof. David Pritchard (UQ) won an ARC Discovery Project Grant of over $141,000 for their research project 'Democratic Athens at War'.